petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/modeling-b2b-relationships-with-liferay-accounts.md

 ---
 # Modeling B2B Relationships with Liferay Accounts

 We've set up Clarity's internal users with the right roles and permissions.
 We now turn our attention to Clarity's business to business (B2B) customers.
-The Liferay accounts feature can be used to represent external entities.
+The Liferay accounts framework can be used to manage external parties.
 For example, Liferay accounts can model a business to consumer (B2C) context in which a customer is a single user.
 Accounts can also model a B2B context where a customer represents an external company with multiple users.

-Clarity wants to provide login access to their different B2B partners.
-They can use Liferay account to do this.
-And just like Clarity team members, Liferay account users can also receive roles with different Liferay permissions.
+Accounts enable increased organizational structure and customized user experiences primarily around commerce or business needs.
+Its approach is different from user management, because customers or vendors don’t need to interact with the site the same way employees need to.
+Customers and vendors don’t need to create or manage content on Liferay, but they do need to be able to place an order and track the order status.
 In our example, Clarity has a B2B partner called Opportune Optics that has stores across the country.
 See a summary in the table below of different users:

 | Name | Account | Account Group | Role | Organization |
 |:--- |:--- |:--- |:--- |:--- |